Erkky99/gaussian-eleminator-in-haskell/README.md

 # gaussian-eleminator-in-haskell
-We're doing it agian folks
+We're doing it again folks

 ## TO DO
-* Things
+* Write an algorithm that performs a actual rref operation